papagolftango/esp32-C3-knob/README.md

 1. **Create new project** with these settings:
    - Board: ESP32
    - Resolution: 360 x 360
-   - Color Depth: 16 bit
+   - Colour Depth: 16 bit
    - LVGL Version: 8.3.0

 2. **Export to** `src/ui/` folder